MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

            _mint(address(0), MINIMUM_LIQUIDITY); // permanently lock the first MINIMUM_LIQUIDITY tokens
 ```

 If this is the first deposit, create `MINIMUM_LIQUIDITY` tokens and send them to address zero to lock them.
 They can never be redeemed, which means the pool will never be emptied completely (this saves us from division by zero in some places).
-The value of `MINIMUM_LIQUIDITY` is a thousand, which considering most ERC-20 are subdivided into units of 10^-18'th of a token, as ETH is divided into wei, is 10^-15 to the value of a single token.
+The value of `MINIMUM_LIQUIDITY` is a thousand, which considering most ERC-20 are subdivided into units of 10^-18'th of a token, as NEPH is divided into wei, is 10^-15 to the value of a single token.
 Not a high cost.

 In the time of the first deposit we don't know the relative value of the two tokens, so we just multiply the amounts and take a square root, assuming that the deposit provides us with equal value in both tokens.